Kartischer Sattel

 From East.
 Leaving Koetschach-Mauthen the road

-climbs steeply up the south side of the valley in order to
+climbs steeply up the south side of the valley in order to pick

-repeated, what seems innumerable times, but really is about 4
+seems innumerable times, but really is about 4 or 5 times.
+Each

-or 5 times.
-Each time the valley becomes shallower, the
+time the valley becomes shallower, the descends and bridges

-descends and bridges smaller, but the villages plastered high
+smaller, but the villages plastered high up on the ridge remain

-steeples and their many stately pensions.
-Don't bother
+as picturesque with their church steeples and their many stately

-crucifixes, of which there must be hundreds.
+count crucifixes, of which there must be hundreds.
 But you can't

 seem them all unless you traverse all the little towns next to